FDio/csit/docs/report/honeycomb_functional_tests/overview.rst

 Functional Tests Naming
 -----------------------

-|csit-release| introduced a common structured naming convention for all
-performance and functional tests.
+CSIT-17.01 introduced a common structured naming convention for all performance and functional tests.
 This change was driven by substantially growing number and type of CSIT test cases.
 Firstly, the original practice did not always follow any strict naming convention.
 Secondly test names did not